TosbackCgusBridge-Bot/CGUs-versions/Thestreet/Privacy Policy.md

 *   Real-time trading community
 *   Options TV

-DOW 12,570.95 -185.23 -1.45% NASDAQ 2,846.81 -37.08 -1.29% S&P 500 1,355.49 -19.04 -1.39% US 10 Yr 1.589% +0.000 Brokerage Partners Most Commented
+DOW 12,555.28 -15.67 -0.12% NASDAQ 2,842.93 -3.88 -0.14% S&P 500 1,356.48 0.99 0.07% US 10 Yr 1.588% -0.001 Brokerage Partners Most Commented

 *   10 Worst Cars of All Time
 *   Tesla Motors Pollutes Today for a Greener Tomorrow
+*   BMW Cuts Off Toyota, GM and Ford in California
 *   Solar Panels Don't Work!
-*   BMW Cuts Off Toyota, GM and Ford in California
-*   It's Not Apple, It's The 'Fiscal Cliff,' Stupid
+*   I Hate Microsoft and Shareholders Should Too

-Articles From Newser Is It Doomsday for Facebook Shares?
-Sotheby's Sets Record Thanks to $75M Rothko Toyota Recalls 2.77M More Cars See more stories Advertising Partners Free Newsletters from TheStreet
+Articles From Newser Tax Reform Won't Solve All Our Problems JFK Heist Nets $1.2M in iPad Minis Eurozone Falls Back Into Recession See more stories Advertising Partners Free Newsletters from TheStreet

 After the Bell